pfenninglab/TACIT/README.md

 ## Utilities:
 `compute_perm_pvals.py`: Script for computing permulation p-values using the output from `ocr_phylo(g)lm.r`.
 See the header comment of this script for usage details.
+We recommend using this method only when compute time is limited and the method below when sufficient compute time is available.

 `compute_perm_pvals_kulinskaya.py` is an alternate version of compute_perm_pvals.py that, instead of using a pure one-sided test, used the method of Kulinskaya, 2008 (https://arxiv.org/abs/0810.2124), in which permulations in the opposite direction are rejected.
 It otherwise behaves the same as compute_perm_pvals.py, except that this script allows for multiple input directories (preceded by a count).
 We recommend using this method instead of compute_perm_pvals.py for traits that can be easily permulated, as it is more principled but slower due to its rejection of permulations in the opposite direction.